 The Ruins of the Sanctuary of Athena Pronaia

 After visiting the archaeological site of ancient Delphi, stop at the Sanctuary of Athena Pronaia.
-This is located less than a kilometer from the site of ancient Delphi back in the direction of Athens (it is first parking turnout away from the actual Delphi site).
+This is located less than a kilometer from the main site back in the direction of Athens (it is first parking turnout away from the actual Delphi site).

 We recommend visiting here AFTER seeing the main site in Delphi for two reasons.
 First, in the mornings, the site is terribly backlit and makes for bad photos (the sun will be directly behind the Tholos).
 Second, the tour buses all stop here first thing in the morning meaning it can be very crowded.

-However, in the times of Delphi, this was first stop for many as they climbed Mount Parnassus.
-This is why most group tours stop here in the mornings – they want you to experience Delphi in the way the Ancient Greek’s did.
+However, in the ancient times, this was first stop for many as they climbed Mount Parnassus.
+This is why most group tours stop here in the mornings – they want you to experience the site in the way the Ancient Greek’s did.